ecofic/tailor.js/README.md

 `window.onresize = tailor;`

-# Contributing to Tailor.js
+# Contributing to TailorJS
 Tailor.js is available for contribution.
 As new responsive frameworks (and versions of existing frameworks) emerge, it may make sense to update this library to include them. to include those breakpoints in the `tailor.supported.[framework]` section.
 The

-## Branching Tailor.js
+## Branching TailorJS
-Tailor.js uses the [GitHub Flow](https://guides.github.com/introduction/flow/) workflow.
+TailorJS uses the [GitHub Flow](https://guides.github.com/introduction/flow/) workflow.

-## Developing in Tailor.js
+## Developing in TailorJS
-In short, Tailor.js
+In short, TailorJS

-## Building Tailor.js
+## Building TailorJS

 `gulp`

-## Testing Tailor.js
+## Testing TailorJS
-Tests for Tailor.js are written with [Jasmine](http://jasmine.github.io/).
-To ensure Tailor.js is robust, pull requests must include tests covering the contribution.
+Tests for TailorJS are written with [Jasmine](http://jasmine.github.io/).
+To ensure TailorJS is robust, pull requests must include tests covering the contribution.
 Tests are located in the `[./test](https://github.com/ecofic/tailor.js/tree/master/test)` directory.
 To run the tests, just use: